-- NU: tokens have at least one numbers in it, egs:
+- NU: tokens that have at least one number in it, egs:

 GMT+7, … This group would be mostly ignored by my statistic.

-- OT: tokens not belong to VI or NU.
+- OT: tokens that do not belong to either VI or NU.
 We can expect this group contains several classes and would be the main challenge for Vietnamese languages processing systems.

-The frequencies of each unique tokens (from now I would call them as vocabs) are caculated from text corpora.
+The frequencies of each unique tokens (from now I would call them ‘vocabs’) are caculated from text corpora.
 As mention before all vocabs belong to NU group are removed.
-But instead of take all unique tokens into account we would only care about the ones that appeared at least several times.
-Depend on the sites I choose different frequency limit, the ideas is to get just above 20000 vocabs from each sites.
+However, instead of take all unique tokens into account we would only care about the ones that appeared at least several times.
+Depend on the sites I chose different frequency limit, the ideas were to get just above 20000 vocabs from each website.

 |Frequency limit||#VI||#OT||VI coverage||VI only sentences||OT once sentences|

-The figure below give us more information the Vietnamese syllables usage.
-As illustrating by the figure we can see a small amount of the top syllables cover most of the contents.
-For language learners I would reccommend the top 2000 syllables as learning matterial as they cover more than 90% of every day uses.
+The figure below give more information about the Vietnamese syllables usage.
+We can see that a small amount of the top syllables cover most of the contents.
+For language learners the top 2000 syllables can be used as learning matterial as they cover more than 90% of everyday uses.

 For language processing systems is it safe to just handle Vietnamese syllables?
 The answer is it depends.
-As show in the table above although 7184 syllables cover more than 94% of all occurences, there are just about 50% of all sentences contains Vietnamese-only vocabs.
+Even though 7184 syllables cover more than 94% of all occurences, there are just about 50% of all sentences contains Vietnamese-only vocabs.
 Simply speaking in case of Automatic Speech Recognition if you manage to train a perfect recognizer but they only handle Vietnamese syllables you can achieve 94% syllable accuracy while at most 50% sentence accuracy.
 So you should decide which is more important for your project.

 To develop more sophisticate systems for Vietnamese, an in-dept analytic on out-of-domain vocabs would be very valuables.
-Although I don’t think I can give that analytic, but instead I would provide to you some initial observation based on the results I got here.
+Although that analytic would not be given in this post, I could provide some initial observation based on the results I got here.
 By combining all 5 sites we get 34,000 OT vocabs which are the most popular non-vietnamese-syllables.
 These vocabs are appeared on more than 30% of all sentences and belongs to several different classes:

 - Tone-stripped syllables: